pa11y/sidekick/ARCHITECTURE.md

 ### Middleware

 Middleware can be used to reduce repetition between [controllers](#controllers), middleware files live in the `middleware` folder.
 These files don't have a prescribed structure or exports.

+### Logging

+For logging, we use [winston] and [morgan].
+Winston is set up outside of the main application files in [`config.js`](config.js), this allows us to inject a mock/silent logger in the [integration tests](#integration-tests).

+Morgan is used to log requests, and this is mounted as an Express middleware.
+We actually stream morgan's request logs into winston under the `verbose` level.
+This allows users to easily ignore them by tweaking their preferred log level.

 ## Front End